UNM-CARC/QuickBytes/singularity-markdown-version.md

 ```
 The Above command maps the directory that that PBS script was submitted from, `$PBS_O_WORKDIR`, to the `/mnt` location within the `r_party.simg` singularity image and then executes the `test_party.R` script.

+# Version Issues

+If you recieve the following when you try to execute your singularity image there may be a mismatch between the version you used to create the image and the singularity version you loaded at CARC.
+We have several signularity modules with different versions for you to try.
+Enter module avail singularity to see them all.

+ERROR  : Failed to mount image in (read only): Invalid argument
+ABORT  : Retval = 255